kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 **Core drivers of Facebook's advertising revenue are how many people use Facebook, how much time these users spend on Facebook, how many ads Facebook shows to its users per specific time, and finally, how much Facebook charges for one ad placement.**

-To make it more apparent how those revenue drivers work together in Facebook's income statement, we can put them all into **revenue formula**, as you can see below.
+To make it more apparent how those revenue drivers work together in Facebook's income statement, we can put them all into the **revenue formula**, as you can see below.

 ![Facebook's revenue formula visualization](/assets/images/facebook_revenue_breakdown_formula.png)